Spurling’s Test

 Use Template

-Spurling's Test is mainly used to detect nerve root compression in the cervical spine.
+Spurling's Test is mainly used to detect nerve root compression in the cervical spine (Shelow et al., 2020).
 Numerous disorders, including ruptured discs, bone spurs, and degenerative disc degeneration, might contribute to this compression.
-Neck pain, arm pain, numbness, tingling, and paralysis can result from cervical spine compression.
+Head and neck pain, arm pain, numbness, tingling, and paralysis can result from cervical spine compression.

 How does this printable Spurling's Test work?